Evaluation and saving the results of data recovery with UFS Explorer

 Browsing through the found data

 Right after a scan is accomplished, its result can be examined in the Explorer window.
 The main pane of Explorer will contain folders and files as they are presented in the file system, together with their names, last modification dates and sizes.
 The content of each folder can be opened with a single mouse click or the "Enter" key.
-If UFS Explorer is unable to discover a full path of an object, it may place them in the automatically created folders, such as $LostFiles and others.
+If UFS Explorer is unable to discover a full path of an object, it may place them in the automatically created folders, such as $LostFiles and others, indicated with gray icons.

 In the upper part of the Explorer window there is also an Address bar.
 It provides a path to the currently opened folder and navigation history, allows switching to the parent folder or move to a folder by entering its full path.